stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 = $FF
 ```

-Thus the final answer is `$FFFF` with no carry bit, which is -1 in decimal when using the two's complement representation for binary values.
-By not adding one in the MSB calculation, achieved by the Carry flag not being set, we account for the fact that one had to be borrowed from that byte pair calculation.
+Thus the final answer is `$FFFF` with no carry bit.
+This is -1 in decimal when using the two's complement representation for binary values.
+As the Carry flag was not set in the MSB calculation, we did not add one.
+This accounted for the fact that one had to be borrowed from that byte pair calculation.

 Let us see how this works for some more multi-byte signed values.
 First let us calculate +255 - -1, which is `$00FF` - `$FFFF` in hex.
-We initially subtract the LSBs, `$FF` - `$FF`.
-This gets rewritten using addition as `$FF` + ~`$FF` + Carry, with Carry being `$01` because that is its required initial value.
+We subtract the LSBs, `$FF` - `$FF`.
+This gets rewritten using addition as `$FF` + ~`$FF` + Carry.
+Carry is `$01` because that is its required initial value.
 This simplifies to `$FF` + `$00` + `$01`, which equals `$00` with a carry bit.
 Now we subtract the MSBs: `$00` - `$FF`.
-This gets rewritten using addition as `$00` + ~`$FF` + Carry, with Carry being `$01` because there was a carry bit generated from adding the LSBs.
+This gets rewritten using addition as `$00` + ~`$FF` + Carry.
+Here Carry is `$01` because there was a carry bit generated from adding the LSBs.
 This simplifies to `$00` + `$00` + `$01`, which equals `$01` with no carry bit.
-Therefore the combined result is `$0100`, or +256 in decimal.
+Thus the combined result is `$0100`, or +256 in decimal.

 Now let us calculate +256 - +1, which is `$0100` - `$0001` in hex.
-Initially we subtract the LSBs, `$00` - `$01`.
-This gets rewritten using addition as `$00` + ~`$01` + Carry, with Carry being `$01` because that is its required initial value.
+We subtract the LSBs, `$00` - `$01`.
+This gets rewritten using addition as `$00` + ~`$01` + Carry.
+Carry is `$01` because that is its required initial value.
 This simplifies to `$00` + `$FE` + `$01`, which equals `$FF` with no carry bit.
 Now we subtract the MSBs, `$01` - `$00`.
-This gets rewritten using addition as `$01` + ~`$00` + Carry, with Carry being `$00` as there was no carry bit generated from adding the LSBs.
+This gets rewritten using addition as `$01` + ~`$00` + Carry.
+Here Carry is `$00` as there was no carry bit generated from adding the LSBs.
 This simplifies to `$01` + `$FF` + `$00`, which equals `$00` with a carry bit.
 We know to ignore that final carry bit because we are adding signed values.
 The combined result is `$00FF`, or +255 in decimal.

 In both cases, we need to ensure that overflow has not occurred when adding the MSBs.
-The rule for overflow when subtracting is different to the rule for overflow when adding: when subtracting one number from another, overflow occurs when their signs differ and the sign of the result is the same as the sign of the number you are subtracting by.
+The rule for overflow when subtracting is different to the rule for overflow when adding.
+When subtracting one number from another, overflow occurs when their signs differ and the sign of the result is the same as the sign of the number you are subtracting by.
 In the case of the first example, +255 - -1, the signs do differ but the result (+256) is positive while the number being subtracted by (-1) is negative; overflow has not occurred.
 In the case of the second example, +256 - +1, the signs are the same and so overflow cannot occur.

 ### Increasing bit counts

 When adding or subtracting two values, they should have the same byte count.
-If this is not the case then you need to add bits to the most significant side of the shorter value to make it equal in length to the longer value, but in a way that does not change the value being represented.
+If this is not the case then you need to add bits to the most significant side of the shorter value to make it equal in length to the longer value.
+But you need to do this in a way that does not change the value being represented.

-This is easy to do for unsigned values: you simply add as many significant zero bits as required.
-For example, the 8-bit unsigned value `%11111111` (255 in decimal) can be converted into a 16-bit value by prepending eight zero bits to give the value `%0000000011111111`.
+This is easy to do for unsigned values: you add as many significant zero bits as required.
+For example, you can convert the 8-bit unsigned value `%11111111` (255 in decimal) into a 16-bit value by prepending eight zero bits.
+This gives the value `%0000000011111111`.

-However, the approach is not as obvious for signed values.
-The solution is called [sign extension](https://en.wikipedia.org/wiki/Sign_extension).
-You still add as many significant bits as necessary, but now all of these added bits have the same value as the sign bit of the value that is being extended.
+The approach is not as obvious for signed values.
+The solution is [sign extension](https://en.wikipedia.org/wiki/Sign_extension).
+You still add as many significant bits as necessary, but all the added bits have the same value as the sign bit of the value you are extending.
 For example, the value -128 as an 8-bit signed value is `%10000000`.
-The sign bit (bit #7) has the value 1 so the equivalent 16-bit signed value is formed by adding an MSB with all of its bits set to 1.
+The sign bit (bit #7) has the value 1 so the equivalent 16-bit signed value is formed by adding an MSB with all its bits set to 1.
 This gives the value `%1111111110000000`, which still represents -128 in decimal.

 ### Best practise for addition and subtraction

-As touched on in the previous sections, there are a few important caveats to bear in mind when adding or subtracting binary values:
+Bear the following in mind when adding or subtracting binary values:

 1. Avoid mixing signed and unsigned values.
 At the very least it is difficult to know when overflow has occurred and how any carry bits should be handled.
 2. The two values to add or subtract should have the same bit count.
 You would normally sign-extend the shorter value if this is not the case.
 3. Ignore any carry bit that remains after adding adding or subtracting signed values.
-However you do need to check for overflow.
+But you do need to check for overflow.

 ## Processor registers

 The 6502 has six [processor registers](https://en.wikipedia.org/wiki/Processor_register).
 These are special data storage areas that are separate from the CPU address space.
-These registers allow the 6502 to execute instructions faster than it otherwise could if it was only able to access the system RAM.
+These registers allow the 6502 to execute instructions faster than it would if it could only access system RAM.
 Each has a special role within the CPU.

-The six registers, along with their commonly used abbreviations, are:
+The six registers, along with their abbreviations, are:

 - The Program Counter (PC).
 - The Stack Pointer (S).